JPedroAmorim/job-ios-challenge/README.md

 ## Prerequisites (Development)

-This project uses [Swiftlint] for linting in build scripts and [Fastlane] as a mean to build the project, test and lint it pre-commit and pre-push actions.
+This project uses [Swiftlint] for linting in build scripts and [Fastlane] as a mean to build the project, test and lint it in pre-commit and pre-push actions.

 To install `swiftlint`, from the command line, do: